> Hoarding and Cluttering

 Hoarding Disorder is often misunderstood and stigmatized.
 Embarrassment, shame, and the fear of being judged often keep those struggling with hoarding from reaching out for help.

-At the North Shore Center for Hoarding and Cluttering, we provide a safe, supportive, and educational environment for individuals, their families, and their support systems who may be struggling with issues of hoarding or excessive clutter.
+We provide a safe, supportive, and educational environment for individuals, their families, and their support systems who may be struggling with issues of hoarding or excessive clutter.

 There are no age or geographic limitations for assistance or participation in our program.
 Our program offers the following services: